On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Problem Setting and Notation

 Secondly note that the outcome regression $\hat{Q}^{\left( 0 \right)} \left( x \right)$ is fitted in the untreated population and $\hat{Q}^{\left( 1 \right)} \left( x \right)$ is fitted in the treated population.
 However, to have a well-performing T-Learner one needs the outcome regressions $\hat{Q}^{\left( 0 \right)} \left( x \right)$ and $\hat{Q}^{\left( 1 \right)} \left( x \right)$ to model the response surfaces well in the whole population, i.e. over the whole covariate space.
 It is often the case that exposed and unexposed groups of individuals have a different distribution of the covariates $X$, i.e. they are concentrated in different regions of the covariate space, which is referred to as covariate shift.
-In this case, the outcome regression $\hat{Q}^{\left( 0 \right)} \left( x \right)$, by relying strongly on the parts of the covariates space with many unexposed individuals, may over-smooth and extrapolate in the parts of covariate space with treated individuals.
-Similarly, the outcome regression $\hat{Q}^{\left( 1 \right)} \left( x \right)$ may over-smooth and extrapolate in the parts of covariate space where untreated individuals are concentrated.
+In this case, the outcome regression $\hat{Q}^{\left( 0 \right)} \left( x \right)$, by relying strongly on the parts of the covariate space with many unexposed individuals, may over-smooth and extrapolate in the parts of covariate space with most treated individuals, and vice versa for $\hat{Q}^{\left( 1 \right)} \left( x \right)$.
 This may lead to severe bias, resulting in poor CATE estimators.
-Moreover, as described by \cite{Kunzel2019}, in the situation of unbalanced data T-Learner might over-smooth the outcome regression in the less represented group leading to spurious heterogeneity resulting from the fitted models. \\
+Moreover, when the treatment groups are unbalanced, T-Learner might over-smooth the outcome regression in the less represented group leading to spurious heterogeneity resulting from the fitted models \citep{Kunzel2019}. \\

+Thirdly, T-Learner is not Neyman-othogonal, which is a property that will be defined precisely later.
+As a result the slow rates of convergence affecting the outcome predictions would propagate into the final CATE estimates, which would be undesirable as the true outcome functions may be complex and therefore suffer from slow rates of convergence. \\

-Finally, T-Learner does not optimize a useful or well-understood quantity when $\tau \left( X \right) \notin \mathcal{G}$, i.e. when CATE does not belong to the class of functions over which we are minimizing the population risk, as is for instance the case when we wish to restrict $\mathcal{G}$ to functions of only the subset of features $V$, which is sometimes referred to as "runtime confounding" \citep{Coston2020}.
+Finally, T-Learner does not optimize a useful or well-understood quantity when $\tau \left( X \right) \notin \mathcal{G}$, i.e. when the CATE does not belong to the class of functions over which we are minimizing the population risk, as is for instance the case when we wish to restrict $\mathcal{G}$ to functions of only the subset of features $V$.